 We will normally grow four or five varieties of squash, some organically and some not.
 Everybody has their favourite.
 The squash come in a vast array of colours and sizes and they will have different keeping qualities.
-They are all members of the same vegetable family, although you may not believe it.
+They are all members of the pumpkin family, believe it or not.

 A member of the pumpkin family, this vegetable is a thick-skinned pumpkin-shaped squash that ranges in diameter from 8 to 12 inches with an average weight of 1kg to 3kg.
 Inside the hard deep green or redish-orange, spotted outer skin there is a semi-firm, dense golden flesh that has a rich, sweet flavour.
 With a flavor that tastes similar to pumpkin meat or a sweet potato, it is a good substitute for recipes requiring pumpkin or sweet potatoes as ingredients.
 When cooked its texture resembles that of a tender potato.
 It can be baked, braised, pureed, stuffed, or steamed to be served as a side dish or as a base for soups, cakes, and pies.